NicklasVraa/LiX/readme.md

 ---
 ## 4. Plans <a name="plans"></a>
 General:
-- Create syntax highlighter for VSCode.
+- Create syntax highlighter for VSCode using a grammer injection.

 LiX package:
 - Further simplify table syntax.
 Use `|` instead of `&`.